Lane-G-Smith/Discord-Bot-GigaChad/README.md

 ```sh
 OPENAI_API_KEY=your_unique_OpenAI_API_key_here
 ```
-### To host the bot locally, open project in terminal and run node
+### To host the bot locally, open the project in the terminal and run node
 ```sh
 node index.js
 ```